Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 • Layer Stackup

-There are two Gerber Formats currently used by PCB manufacturers the RS-274D and RS-274X.
-The current industry standard is the RS-274X format, due to the fact that these files provide a complete set of manufacturing instructions including the routing patterns and landpatterns as well as the aperture settings.
+PCB manufacturers currently use two Gerber formats, the RS274D and RS274X.
+The current industry standard is the RS274X format, because these files provide a complete set of manufacturing instructions including the routing patterns and land patterns as well as the aperture settings.

 NI Ultiboard has a standard Export dialog box to export a set of Gerber files.

-The Export dialog box is a simplified dialog box which allows you to establish the different parameters required by different manufacturers for the final file export.
+The Export dialog box is a simplified dialog box that you can use to establish the different parameters required by different manufacturers for the final file export.

-For this tutorial we will use a shipping example in order to showcase the export process.
+This tutorial uses a shipping example to showcase the export process.

 1. Select File >> Open Samples.